IzMeLewis/foolfuuka_scraper_json/README.md

 I've only tested it with arch.b4k.co but it will probably work with most FoolFuuka-based 4chan archive sites with no or minimal changes.

 ## JsonParser
-Contains a bool for textOnly.
-Made for certain Usecases.